studley13/studley13.github.io/_posts/2018-01-14-linux-namespaces.md

 ## But isn't Docker cross platform?

 Yes, it is.
-It achieves this with a simple trick: start up a Linux virtual machine using something like the [OS X Hypervisor][osx-hypervisor] or Microsoft's [Hyper-V][hyper-v] and run all of the containers from there.
+It achieves this with a simple trick: start up a Linux virtual machine using something such as the [OS X Hypervisor][osx-hypervisor] or Microsoft's [Hyper-V][hyper-v] and run all of the containers from there.

-This is a rather inelegant solution, especially considering the layers of indirection through a [hypervisor][] that become hidden from the user in the process.
-In general, you're probably better running Docker inside an explicit Linux *host*.
+This is an inelegant solution given the layers of indirection through a [hypervisor][] that become hidden from the user in the process.
+In general, you're probably better running Docker inside of an explicit Linux *host*.

 [osx-hypervisor]: https://developer.apple.com/documentation/hypervisor
 [hyper-v]: https://en.wikipedia.org/wiki/Hyper-V